ShowcaseSoftwareLtd/showcase-workshop-apis/rest-api/analytics-api-v1.md

 ### Parameters

 - **since_received_date:** (String, optional) Limits analytics data to that received by Showcase web app since the provided date, inclusive.
-If this parameter is not provided, a default date of 30 days ago is used.
+Defaults to 30 days ago if ommitted or a future date.
+If greater than 1 year ago, changed to being 1 year ago.
 - **results_limit:** (Integer, optional) Provide an upper limit to number of events returned.
 If not present, defaults to 1000.
 Values greater than 1000 are ignored.

 ### Example: